Cavalier Invitational at Durham Academy

 Andrewqin02@gmail.com for sdocs

-Update for TOC: If you plan to read blips and tricks in front of me, they MUST be warranted, and I MUST understand the warrant.
+I have also discovered that my threshold for warranting is way too low, so I will be increasing my threshold for warranting.
+If you plan to read blips and tricks in front of me, they MUST be warranted in the speech they were read, and I MUST understand the warrant.
 Saying the words "I am the GCB" is not a warrant, and I will not vote on it even if it goes dropped.
-Go for these blippy arguments at your own risk.
+Additionally, the sillier the argument (e.g. "Evaluate after the 1AC"), the lower the threshold for responding.

 I competed on the national circuit for three years, qualifying to TOC my junior and senior years.
 I try to be relatively tab – I will attempt to fully consider any argument that has a warrant as long as the argument doesn’t exclude debaters from the activity (No oppression good).
 However, I have debate preferences, though I will try not to let those preferences influence my decision-making.